QuakedK/Oneclick/Unsupported Features.md

 You cannot play the Windows store/Bedrock version of Minecraft due to the required services to login being disabled.
 The java version of Minecraft works using [Minecraft Legacy Launcher](https://aka.ms/minecraftClientWindows), [Lunar Client](https://www.lunarclient.com/download) or [Badlion Client](https://www.badlion.net/).
 ___

+(Rockstar Games Launcher)

+The Rockstar Games Launcher breaks, but can be easily fixed by re-enabling the service.

+Open CMD and paste sc config "Rockstar Service" start=demand then restart.
+___

 (Razer Apps)

 Razor apps have been reported to break and not work like razer synapse.